natenka/pyneng-book-en/docs/source/book/12_useful_modules/os.rst

     total 0
     0 drwxr-xr-x  2 nata  nata  68 Jan 23 18:58 test/

-In addition, the module contains relevant existence checks.
+In addition, module contains relevant existence checks.
 For example, if you try to re-create a directory, an error will occur:

 .. code:: python